Renault Captur SUV - MPG, running costs & CO2

 The Renault Captur remains a thrifty choice and the plug-in hybrid offers low emissions

 The first-generation Captur was one of the cheapest crossovers to run and the latest version picks up where the old one left off.
-There’s even a plug-in hybrid version with an all-electric driving range of around 30 miles, but the petrols and diesels are still thrifty, as well as cheaper to buy.
+There’s even a plug-in hybrid version with an all-electric driving range of around 30 miles, but the petrols and the regular hybrid are still thrifty, as well as cheaper to buy.

 Renault Captur MPG & CO2

 The Captur E-Tech plug-in hybrid is the most expensive to buy, starting from just over £30,000, but also offers the lowest running costs, particularly for company-car drivers.
-Its 9.8kWh battery needs charging from your home supply or a public fast charger and offers around 30 miles of electric driving in ideal conditions.
-During the cold weather of our winter testing, this shrank to more like 20 miles, which was a little disappointing.
+Its 9.8kWh battery needs charging from your home supply or a public fast charger, but, during the cold weather of our winter testing, its range shrank to more like 20 miles, which was a little disappointing.

-Efficiency figures of up to 188mpg and 34-36g/km of CO2 were returned in official tests, slotting the E-Tech into a lower Benefit-in-Kind (BiK) band than other Capturs for business drivers.
+Its efficiency figures mean the E-Tech PHEV slots into a lower Benefit-in-Kind (BiK) band than other Capturs for business drivers.
 It's worth mentioning that the economy figure you achieve will vary depending on how often you charge the battery pack and the type of driving you do.

 The Captur E-Tech also comes with a free home wallbox installation at the time of writing, saving buyers around £800, but it's worth checking with the dealership that this offer is still available.
 A full charge using a 3.7kW wallbox takes around three hours, but this increases to just over four hours using a three-pin plug.